 The great news about the new proposed CoP effective date is that your agency will have more time to prepare!

-To help you prepare for the new Home Health CoPs, HEALTHCAREfirst has partnered with home health care consultant and regulatory expert, Mary St. Pierre, RN, BSN, MGA, on a number of blog articles regarding the changes to the CoPs that will likely require home health agencies to amend policies, procedures, and forms, including:
+To help you prepare for the new Home Health CoPs, HEALTHCAREfirst has partnered with home health care consultant and regulatory expert, Mary St. Pierre, RN, BSN, MGA, to create a home health conditions of participation blog series regarding the changes to the CoPs that will likely require home health agencies to amend policies, procedures, and forms, including:

 - Creating and implementing a QAPI plan, policies, and procedures